Trademark Application

 TEAS Standard Positives: The ability to use custom language on your application could help distinguish your mark from an already registered mark and avoid refusal of your application.

-TEAS Standard Negative: Using custom language and creating your own description can be difficult because there are very strict guidelines for describing goods and services.
+TEAS Standard Negatives: Using custom language and creating your own description can be difficult because there are very strict guidelines for describing goods and services.
 You may want to consult a trademark lawyer to help draft your description and help you through the application process.

 You can find out more about the types of trademark applications by clicking here.